 The quality of your utility supply will depend largely on where you live in Portugal.
 The major towns and cities are generally up to high standards in terms of their networks.
 More rural places remain slightly behind, however.

-This guide explains how to connect to basic utilities in Portugal including:
+This guide explains how to connect to basic utilities in Portugal including topics such as:

 - Electricity in Portugal